GenericPirate/tmux/Contributing.md

   become closer to what is requested.

 ### Large things

+- More consistent command handling (at cost of breaking all configs);

+  - Commands given to other commands are all parsed immediately at parse time, basically either they have to be {} or strings becomes treated like {}.
+So if-shell and friends never get string arguments, only commands arguments.

+  - Parser tags string arguments as " or '.

+  - Before a command is executed, a callback is fired to get a format tree, then each " argument has formats expanded (other stuff could be expanded at the same time like \n which would simplify the parser).

+  - %% expansion would remain a second expansion step, it could also apply only to " arguments.

+  - All -F flags and inline format expansion become no-ops or removed.

+  - Options would need to support commands as native arguments for both user options and hooks.
+This could be done without breaking any backwards compatibility.

+  - command-alias is replaced with something else where the name and commands are given separately so the commands can be parsed up front (more like a function).
+An equivalent to the shell's argument accessor stuff like $1 and "$@" would need to be expanded at execution time.

+  - I think some way to do execution type parsing would need to remain, an equivalent of eval - maybe run -C stays like this.

 - Better layouts.
 For example it would be good if they were driven by hints rather than fixed positions and could be automatically reapplied after